geogugal/corporate-OSM/README.md

 # uncertainty-OSM
-Using internal validation techniques to assess the quality and focus of edits on Open Street Maps
+Using internal validation techniques to assess the quality and focus of corporate sponsored edits on Open Street Maps